royriojas/esformatter-jsx/README.md

     "spaceInJSXExpressionContainers": " ", // default to one space.
 Make it empty if you don't like spaces between JSXExpressionContainers
     "removeSpaceBeforeClosingJSX": false, // default false. if true <React.Something /> => <React.Something/>
-    "closingTagOnNewLine": false, // default false. if true attributes on multiple lines will close the tag on a new line "htmlOptions": {
+    "closingTagOnNewLine": false, // default false. if true attributes on multiple lines will close the tag on a new line "JSXAttributeQuotes": "", // possible values "single" or "double".
+Leave it as empty string if you don't want to modify the attributes' quotes
+    "htmlOptions": {
       // put here the options for js-beautify.html
     }